balena-os/balenaos-in-container/README.md

 Before running this tool make sure:

+1. Docker daemon is running
+2. Current user has privileges to run docker commands.
+3. Depending on what balenaOS image you are trying to boot, you might need aufs or overlayfs on your host.
+4. The balenaOS image is compatible with the architecture where you are running the script. e.g. If you are running this script on your laptop (x86_64), you can run balenaOS images built for the NUC which are also x86_64. [***](#running-other-architectures)
-1. `balenaos-in-container` does not support [`cgroups v2`](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) yet.
+5. `balenaos-in-container` does not support [`cgroups v2`](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) yet.
 Check the version of `cgroups` of your machine.
-[Guides for Linux users](https://unix.stackexchange.com/questions/619681/how-can-i-find-out-what-version-of-cgroups-i-have), and [Docker Desktop users](...).
+[Guides for Linux users](https://unix.stackexchange.com/questions/619681/how-can-i-find-out-what-version-of-cgroups-i-have), and [Docker Desktop on Mac users](https://docs.docker.com/desktop/mac/release-notes/#bug-fixes-and-minor-changes-1).
 Downgrade your `cgroups` to v1 if you want to use `balenaos-in-container`.
-2. Docker daemon is running
-3. Current user has privileges to run docker commands.
-4. Depending on what balenaOS image you are trying to boot, you might need aufs or overlayfs on your host.
-5. The balenaOS image is compatible with the architecture where you are running the script. e.g. If you are running this script on your laptop (x86_64), you can run balenaOS images built for the NUC which are also x86_64. [***](#running-other-architectures)

 ## How to use